Pink Bollworm: Program Details

-The Pink Bollworm (PBW) Program is one of the most successful and longest running, yet least-known area-wide integrated pest control program in the world.
+The Pink Bollworm (PBW) Program is one of the most successful and longest running, area-wide integrated pest control programs in the world.

 This unique integrated pest control program has been in continual operation since 1967.
 The cooperative program is funded almost entirely by the cotton growers of California through an assessment on each bale of cotton ginned in the state.
 The United States Department of Agriculture (USDA) contributes about eight percent of the total program funding.
-For more than 46 years, program activities have successfully prevented incipient infestations of PBW from becoming established in the cotton growing areas of California.
-The PBW Program uses an integrated pest management approach, relying on extensive trapping, sterile release, crop destruction, pheromone treatments and 100 percent transgenic Bacillus thuringiensis (Bt) cotton in Southern California to keep infestations below economic impact levels.
+For more than 51 years, program activities have successfully prevented incipient infestations of PBW from becoming established in the cotton growing areas of California.
+The PBW Program uses an integrated pest management approach, relying on extensive trapping, sterile PBW moth release, host free period including crop destruction and plant back restrictions, pheromone treatments and 100 percent transgenic Bacillus thuringiensis (Bt) cotton in Southern California to keep infestations below economic impact levels.

 If PBW became established in the San Joaquin Valley, millions of pounds of pesticides would be introduced into the environment annually, just to control PBW.
 It is estimated that an additional seven pounds of pesticides per acre would have to be used every year to control PBW and related secondary pests in the San Joaquin Valley.
 Establishment of PBW in the San Joaquin Valley could increase cotton growers' pest control costs by $100- $150 per acre.

 An integral part of the program involves cultural controls through the enforcement of plowdown regulations.
-Local county agricultural commissioners carry out this important function as part of the cooperative program.
+Local County Agriculture Departments carry out this important function as part of the cooperative program.
 These regulations provide a "host-free" period, by means of planting and crop destruction dates.
 Complete shredding of cotton stalks and the dislodging of cotton plant roots to prevent regrowth is a key link to successfully completing this integrated pest control program.

-In compliance with the USDA Area-wide PBW Eradication Program and the Bt Cotton Section 18 registration, all cotton planted in Southern California is 100 percent Bt Cotton.
+In compliance with the USDA Area-wide PBW Eradication Program and the Bt Cotton Section 18 registration, all cotton planted in Southern California is 95 percent Bt Cotton.
 Bt cotton has insecticidal properties that help control PBW infestations.
-All cotton fields in the Southern California cotton-growing region are tested annually to substantiate that plantings are 100 percent Bt cotton.

-Cotton is one of the most important crops grown in California.
-It is estimated that cotton accounts for over 150,000 jobs in California - a combination of direct employment and employment related to value added goods and services of cotton's domestic and export trade.
-The value of California's cotton exports including lint, cottonseed and other products makes the cotton crop worth nearly one billion dollars annually.
+Cotton is one of many important crops grown in California.
+It is estimated that cotton accounts for over 50,000 jobs in California - a combination of direct employment and employment related to value added goods and services of cotton's domestic and export trade.
+The value of California's cotton exports including lint, cottonseed and other products makes the cotton crop worth nearly $350 million dollars annually.
 Leading California's cotton production are Fresno, Kern, Kings, Merced, and Tulare Counties.